Heyvkram/S1.S3-JavaCollections-Nivell1-Ex1/README.md

 Recorre la llista amb un for i amb un iterador.

 ## How to run it
-Clone the repository or download the zip file and run it in your favorite IDE.# S1.S3-JavaCollections-Nivell1-Ex1
+Clone the repository or download the zip file and run it in your favorite IDE.